The Sense of Sight

 June 17, 2021 by Amy Huntereece

-The sense of sight is the second of the middle senses, classified as outward and senses of feeling.
+The sense of sight is the third of the middle senses, classified as outward and senses of feeling.
 These senses are helpful with interpreting the external world.

 Van Gelder says, “Your eyes are your most important sensory organ.
 They are the only organs located visibly on your body’s surface.
 ‘Seeing’ is often used synonymously for ‘observing’ or ‘understanding’.
 Yet in actual fact, your eyes only see colours and light and dark.
 You can see shapes, motion and proportions because your eyes move and work together with the senses of movement and balance.

 It is easier to block visual stimuli than smells or tastes.
 There is a distance between you and what you see and thus you observe more consciously.

 Of all your senses, sight contributes most to your awareness.
 You are an organism with conscious thought, which is intricately involved with the act of seeing.
 This also means that it is easier to be mistaken about what you see than what you smell, for example.
 Sometimes, your thoughts determine what you see.
 You can experience this in the exercise, below.